TungTran2095/Medsal/README.md

 #### `get_monthly_salary_trend_parttime`

 This function is used by the Payroll Dashboard to fetch the total part-time salary (`"Tong tien"` from "Parttime" table) aggregated per month and year, for a given year.
 The X-axis of the chart will use the `Thang_x` column from your `Time` table.
+It assumes "Parttime" has columns `"Nam"` (INTEGER) and `"Thoi gian"` (TEXT).

 **SQL Code:**
 ```sql